-So starting on the smallest string, I’m C-G-C-F [00:27], and this is the way Dennis McGee played it.
-So I’m just going to play it for you first and then I’ll break it down with slower, and it’s a really fun old-timey way to play this tune.
-If you have the early recordings of Dennis McGee check them out and you can hear how Dennis McGee, and also Ernest Frugé did a lot of interesting chords especially on the second part of this tune and a lot of different tunings that they used in those recordings.
+So starting from the smallest string, I’m C-G-C-F [00:27], and this is the way Dennis McGee played it.
+So I’m just going to play it for you first and then I’ll break it down slower, and it’s a really fun old-timey way to play this tune.
+If you have the early recordings of Dennis McGee, check them out and you can hear how Dennis McGee and also Ernest Frugé did a lot of interesting chords, especially on the second part of this tune and a lot of different tunings that they used in those recordings.
 Okay.
 So it goes like this… [01:06]

 Awesome.
 And then the third phrase goes like this… [04:24].
 Let’s break that up into two phrases.